-- 3 of the following will result in disqualification: - 1.
-Any dark colored spots in the hair or wool - 2.
+- 1. Any dark colored spots in the hair or wool - 2.
 Large drooping ears - 3.
 Fine textured, silky hair covering - 4.
 Absence of hair covering in typical areas - 5.
 All solid black hooves - 6.
 Dark colored septum dividing tissue between the nostrils - 7.
 Dark colored lining of the nose or mouth - 8.
 All-black, colored or spotted lambs